LoganLane/LoganLane.github.io/_portfolio/remoteARPrototype.md

 collection: portfolio
 ---

-This prototype was created in support of a currently unpublished research paper that looks at the effects assisting the user during the start of a collaboration session can have on the collaboration experience as a whole.
-The prototype...
+This program was created in support of a currently unpublished research paper that looks at the effects assisting the user during the start of a collaboration session can have on the collaboration experience as a whole.
+The program allows two users